 Residential Treatment Center Worker: Many teens have acted out to the point where they are no longer safe in the community.
 Treatment Center Workers provide mentoring and counseling to this population for anywhere from 3-12 months usually.
 These youth have not developed anger control techniques or are a danger to themselves or others.
 Again, a challenging yet rewarding career where intense intervention in a residential setting can make a great difference in the life of these youth.

 This is a just small sampling of career opportunities available in the field for students who receive a bachelor’s degree in human services.
+Ottawa University prepares you for a meaningful career in Human Services with professional growth opportunities and personal fulfillment so you may live a life of significance.

 Contact us for further information about our online programs!